Demographic Data Look Backward, But Investors Must Look Forward

 The Opportunity

-Chimney Hill was part of a real estate portfolio owned by an Ohio-based family investment office.
-Their investment strategy eventually changed, and the real estate portfolio was listed for sale.
-Chimney Hill had an uneven operating history, and it was located in a market that was then very weak.
-Ultimately, the entire portolio was sold except for Chimney Hill, and the family then became an even more committed seller of this property.
-This allowed us to negotiate very favorable acquisition terms for Chimney Hill.
+Chimney Hill was owned by an Ohio-based family investment office with a real estate focus.
+Their investment strategy eventually changed, so they listed their real estate portfolio for sale.
+Ultimately, they managed to sell the entire portolio except for Chimney Hill.
+At that point, the family became an even more committed seller of Chimney Hill.
+This allowed us to negotiate very favorable acquisition terms for the property.

+Furthermore, Ohio had very poor state-wide demographics, and this caused Fannie Mae to designate the entire state as a "Pre-Review" market.
 This meant that DUS lenders could not offer any agency debt quotes without first obtaining formal written approval from Fannie Mae.
-This made all lenders cautious, including local bank lenders such as Key Bank, and these local banks would often refrain from lending without full personal recourse.
-However, if we had allowed ourselves to be distracted by this market's poor demographic data and the financing challenges this created, we would not have been able to see around the corner toward its future promise.
+This made all lenders cautious, including local bank lenders such as Key Bank, and these local banks would often refrain from lending against assets in Ohio without full personal recourse.
+These policies restricted liquidity and restrained valuations state-wide.

 What We Did